Coherent Privacy Statement

 “Agent” means any third party processor that collects and/or uses personal information provided by COHERENT to perform tasks on behalf of and under the instructions of COHERENT.
 An example of an Agent is a provider of IT services that processes personal information in order to assist or support COHERENT’s employees with the use of its products.

-COHERENT may from time to time process certain EEA personal information about customers and prospective customers, business partners and prospective business partners such as suppliers, service providers or independent contractors, consultants, consumers, employees, contingent workers and candidates for employment, including information recorded on various media as well as electronic data.
-COHERENT will process these data in conformity with the EU-U.S. Privacy Shield Principles and will continue to apply the Principles to personal data received under the application of the Privacy Shield.
+COHERENT may from time to time process certain EEA and/ or Swiss personal information about customers, potential customers and prospective customers, contacts, business partners and prospective business partners such as clients, suppliers or vendors, service providers or independent contractors, contract manufacturers, consultants, consumers, employees, post employee service providers, board of directors, website visitors, contingent workers and candidates for employment, including information recorded on various media as well as electronic data.
+COHERENT will process these data in conformity with the Privacy Shield Principles and will continue to apply the Principles to personal data received under the application of the Privacy Shield.

-COHERENT will use personal information concerning business partners and customers to provide customers and business partners with information and services and to help COHERENT personnel better understand the needs and interests of these business partners and/or customers.
-Specifically, COHERENT uses information to help customers and business partners complete a transaction or order, to facilitate communication, to deliver products/services, to bill for purchased products/services, to provide ongoing service and support, to allow individuals to register for websites and online services, for reporting purposes e.g. assuring customer service levels, to evaluate the quality of products and services, to facilitate Coherent’s internal administrative processes, to maintain, administer and to comply with Coherent’s legal, regulatory, compliance and auditing obligations, policies and procedures, for business continuity and/or disaster recovery procedures, to access sales and order portals and to select service and personnel.
-Occasionally COHERENT personnel may use personal information to contact customers and business partners to complete surveys that are used for marketing and quality assurance purposes.
+COHERENT will use personal information concerning business partners and customers to provide customers and business partners with information and services.
+Specifically, COHERENT uses information to help customers and business partners complete a transaction or order, to communicate to individuals about products, services and related issues, to facilitate communication and collaboration, to deliver products/services, to bill for purchased products/services, to provide ongoing service and support, to design, control and gather data for product manufacturing process, to allow individuals to register for websites and online services, for reporting purposes e.g. assuring customer service levels, to evaluate the quality of products and services, for manufacturing processes and quality control, to manage electronic signatures, to facilitate Coherent’s internal administrative processes, to maintain, administer and to comply with Coherent’s legal, regulatory, compliance and auditing obligations, policies and procedures, for business continuity and/or disaster recovery procedures, for possible investigation of alleged ethics or fraud violations, to access sales and order portals and to select service and personnel.
+Occasionally COHERENT personnel may use personal information to contact customers and business partners to complete surveys that are used for (direct) marketing and quality assurance purposes.

 5. Privacy Principles